 Students' understanding of the types of scholarship related to the value of occupation to improve health and wellness of human lives is promoted.
 Types and ways in which knowledge is obtained are examined in preparation for evidence-based practice.
 Students develop skills to critically appraise published research studies as related to occupational therapy practice and evidence-based practice.
 Components that go into formulating a question(s) and /or hypothesis, a relevant background, literature review, and methodology and analysis of qualitative and quantitative data are discussed.
-Students complete an evidence-based practice paper, which critically appraises evidence that supports or refutes a treatment intervention impacting on individuals' participation in meaningful occupations.
+Students complete introduction and method sections of a research project they participate in as a capstone paper.
 Criteria for reporting research, according to established publication standards, will be emphasized.